alusev/EGFormValidator/README.md

   * Maxlength (currently only `UITextField` are supported) is a special one.
 Use storyboard to set it up.
   * Minlength
   * Email
-  * Digit-only
+  * DigitsOnly
-  * Equalty (an input value equals to another inputs value)
+  * EqualTo (an input value equals to another inputs value)

 * Custom validators